19-SajalHarmukh/__AI-NN__/README.md

-Artificial Intelligence & Neural Networks
+#Artificial Intelligence & Neural Network

-This repository will contain projects and assignments related to 7th semester course on AI &amp; NN.
+This repository will contain projects and assignments related to 7<sup>th</sup> semester course on AI &amp; NN.